OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 | Oracle               | V$SQL                          |

 **Automation**
-steps to automate the wrokflow:
+Steps to automate the workflow:

 1. Extract the original query using `SQLMap` and blind injection.
 2. Build a base payload according to the original query and achieve union-based injection.